 7.3.2.8 Out-of-Sync Condition

-(1) If the losing CR does not have a record of ever serving the ESI ID involved in the Inadvertent Gaining MarkeTrak issue, the losing CR shall update the MarkeTrak issue with this information.
-ERCOT and the losing CR will work together to resolve the out-of-sync issue.
-TDSP corrections necessary to reestablish the ESI ID with the losing CR may result in a TDSP invoice for a minimum of a one day charge which includes any applicable TDSP service charges according to the TDSP tariffs.
+(1) If the Losing CR does not have a record of ever serving the ESI ID involved in the Inadvertent Gaining MarkeTrak issue, the Losing CR shall update the MarkeTrak issue with this information.
+ERCOT and the Losing CR will work together to resolve the out-of-sync issue.
+TDSP corrections necessary to reestablish the ESI ID with the Losing CR may result in a TDSP invoice for a minimum of a one day charge which includes any applicable TDSP service charges according to the TDSP tariffs.
 For system logic rules, see Section 11, Solution to Stacking.

 7.3.2.9 No Losing Competitive Retailer of Record

-(1) If it is determined that the losing CR is no longer active in the market, then it is recommended that the gaining CR make reasonable attempts to contact the Customer to resolve the issue and request that ERCOT close the MarkeTrak issue.
-If the gaining CR is unable to contact the Customer, they may consider following the rules established in P.U.C.
+(1) If it is determined that the Losing CR is no longer active in the market, then it is recommended that the Gaining CR make reasonable attempts to contact the Customer to resolve the issue and request that ERCOT close the MarkeTrak issue.
+If the Gaining CR is unable to contact the Customer, they may consider following the rules established in P.U.C.
 Subst.
 R. 25.488, Procedures for a Premise with No Service Agreement.

 7.3.3 Charges Associated with Returning the Customer

-(1) The affected CRs and TDSP shall take all actions necessary to correctly bill all charges, so that the end result is that the CR that served the ESI ID without proper authorization shall pay all transmission, distribution and discretionary charges associated with returning the ESI ID to the losing CR, or CR of choice in the case of a move in.
+(1) The affected CRs and TDSP shall take all actions necessary to correctly bill all charges, so that the end result is that the CR that served the ESI ID without proper authorization shall pay all transmission, distribution and discretionary charges associated with returning the ESI ID to the Losing CR, or CR of choice in the case of a move in.
 Each CR shall be responsible for all non-by passable TDSP charges and wholesale consumption costs for the periods that the CR bills the Customer.

-(2) If the gaining CR sends a move out or DNP (in violation of Section 7.3.2.5, Resolution of IAGs), and in order for the TDSP to reverse fees associated with the inadvertent gain, the losing CR should file a MarkeTrak issue under the Redirect Fees subtype within three Retail Business Days following receipt of the 810_02, TDSP Invoice, containing discretionary fees as a result of the inadvertent gain.
-The losing CR shall item link any existing related Inadvertent Gaining or Inadvertent Losing issues, if applicable.
-If the gaining CR agrees that an inadvertent gain has occurred, including agreement within a related inadvertent gain issue, then the gaining CR shall agree to the losing CR’s Redirect Fees MarkeTrak issue and shall not dispute any of the valid TDSP fees associated with returning the ESI ID to the losing CR.
+(2) If the Gaining CR sends a move out or DNP (in violation of Section 7.3.2.5, Resolution of IAGs), and in order for the TDSP to reverse fees associated with the inadvertent gain, the Losing CR should file a MarkeTrak issue under the Redirect Fees subtype within three Retail Business Days following receipt of the 810_02, TDSP Invoice, containing discretionary fees as a result of the inadvertent gain.
+The Losing CR shall item link any existing related Inadvertent Gaining or Inadvertent Losing issues, if applicable.
+If the Gaining CR agrees that an inadvertent gain has occurred, including agreement within a related inadvertent gain issue, then the Gaining CR shall agree to the Losing CR’s Redirect Fees MarkeTrak issue and shall not dispute any of the valid TDSP fees associated with returning the ESI ID to the Losing CR.

-(3) The losing CR shall not submit a priority 814_16, Move In Request, if the Customer currently has power.
+(3) The Losing CR shall not submit a priority 814_16, Move In Request, if the Customer currently has power.

 7.3.4.2 Inadvertent Order is Pending